 Naltrexone Implant – Naltrexone is an implant for drug addiction recovery.
 The subdermal implant releases a drug that binds to the same receptor an opioid drug would bind to in the brain and blocks the effects of opioids all together, thereby reducing cravings.
 The implant also does not take away the effects of withdrawal from removing the drug from your body’s use.
 And though opioid withdrawal is not usually fatal, the side effects can be brutal.

-Anyone suffering from an addiction to opioids should contact Florida House Experience for more information on treatment options.
+Anyone suffering from an addiction to opioids should contact FHE Health for more information on treatment options.